-Students will look at existing illustrators and fashion designers' work to generate a selection of fashion designs in their own style.
-They will look at decoration, scale, surface, and composition within this theme.
-Students will then select their best illustration(s) to have sublimated onto textile fabric - this will lead to them making a sketchbook & kit case/bag for them to be able to transport their work as well as show off their textiles skills.
+Students will look at decoration, scale, surface, and composition within this theme.
+They will then select their best illustration(s) to have sublimated onto textile fabric - this will lead to them making a sketchbook & kit case/bag for them to be able to transport their work as well as show off their textiles skills.

-Project 3 - Botanical
+Project 2 - Botanical